DelphinusLab/prover-node-release/README.md

 Ensure the `prover_config.json` file is modified with the correct configuration for the prover node.

 Set the `server_url` to the URL of the REST server to fetch tasks from.
+Currently the server address is https://zkwasm-explorer.delphinuslab.com:8090

 Set the `priv_key` to the private key of the prover node to be used for `Deploy` tasks.